 The hosting server

 An ArcGIS Enterprise deployment includes one GIS Server site to act as its hosting server.
-The hosting server must be configured with, at minimum, a relational data store created through ArcGIS Data Store.
-This relational data store holds the data used by hosted feature layers created when you add files such as CSV, zipped shapefiles, Microsoft Excel files, or zipped file geodatabases to your portal and publish.
-It also allows portal users to drag CSV files directly to Map Viewer.
+At minimum, the hosting server must be configured with a relational data store created through ArcGIS Data Store.
+This relational data store holds the data used by hosted feature layers created when you add files such as comma-separated values (CSV) files, zipped shapefiles, Microsoft Excel files, or zipped file geodatabases to your organization and publish.
+It also allows portal users to add CSV files directly to Map Viewer.

-If the GIS Server site you intend to use as the hosting server already has an enterprise geodatabase registered as its managed database, follow instructions in Change the manage database to an ArcGIS Data Store relational data store to reconfigure the hosting server with a relational data store.
+If the GIS Server site you intend to use as the hosting server has an existing enterprise geodatabase registered as its managed database, follow the instructions in Change the managed database to an ArcGIS Data Store relational data store to reconfigure the hosting server with a relational data store.

 If you run the installation wizard, the Data Store Configuration wizard automatically opens in your default web browser.
 Alternatively, you can open the wizard from the computer's shortcut menu or type the URL in a browser.
 The Data Store Configuration wizard URL is in the format https://datastoremachine.domain.com:2443/arcgis/datastore.

 - Specify the URL of the ArcGIS Server site for which you want to create and register a data store in the format https://gisserver.domain.com:6443.
 Provide the URL in this format even if you have a Web Adaptor configured with the site.
 If you have a multiple-machine site, you can use the URL pointing to any of the machines.

 - Type the user name and password of an ArcGIS Server administrator and click Next.